-The annual survey, now in its eleventh year, asks schools to identify changes in budgets, enrollment, applications and academic staffing over the previous year.
-New this year, our research explored commonly requested data points surrounding studio size, faculty teaching load and new courses.
+The annual survey, now in its twelfth year, asks schools to identify changes in budgets, enrollment, applications and academic staffing over the previous year.
 ACSA members comprise both public and private institutions, primarily in the United States and Canada.

-The 2020-21 ACSA Budget and Enrollment Survey includes responses from 83 ACSA Full, Candidate, 2-Year, 4-Year and International member schools and many of the findings highlight a major shift from the 2018 and 2019 iterations of the study.
+The 2021-22 ACSA Budget and Enrollment Survey includes responses from 67 ACSA Full, Candidate, 2-Year, 4-Year and International member schools and many of the findings highlight a major shift from the 2020-21 results at the start of COVID-19.